agilenetworks-tech/sanecleanup/README.md

 ## Do I have to clean up?

-If have never even thought about that topic - yes!
+If I have never even thought about that topic - yes!

 You can run the following scripts in the administration console to get a quick overview: